We tested 12 patriotic shirts. Only ONE is worth wearing in 2026.

-Most of them failed.
-But 5 stood out — and one was so far ahead of the rest that it wasn't even close.
-Here's the ranked list.
+Most failed miserably.
+But one was so far ahead of the rest, it wasn't even close.

 Why It Won